Search Arena: Analyzing Search-Augmented LLMs: Preference Analyses in Search

 \textbf{Number of Cited Sources.} We find a positive and statistically significant coefficient for the number of citations ($\beta_{\text{citations}} = 0.209$), indicating that users favor responses with more references.
 The positive association between model score and response length is shown in \autoref{fig:scores-vs-len-citations} (Right).
 Furthermore, we observe that reasoning models cite fewer sources than non-reasoning models with similar configurations, consistent with our earlier observation that reasoning models filter irrelevant content.
 Unsurprisingly, models with high search context size end up citing more sources in their final response.
 Additionally, \autoref{fig:length-num-citations-intent} (Right) shows the distribution of citation counts across prompt intent categories.
 Notably, responses to \textit{Factual Lookup} prompts contain fewer citations (5.7 on average), compared to \textit{Recommendation} (6.9 citations on average) and \textit{Info Synthesis} (6.8 citations on average) prompts, due to the broader web coverage needed for the latter.

-\textbf{Types of Cited Sources.} We categorize domains of retrieved URLs into nine groups (e.g., news, Wikipedia, social media, tech/code platforms, etc.); categorization details are provided in \autoref{app:citation-features}. \autoref{fig:citation-control} (Left) shows source category coefficient estimates with 95\% confidence intervals; we also control for the number of citations to account for the bias shown in the previous section.
+\textbf{Types of Cited Sources.} We categorize retrieved URL domains into nine groups (e.g., news, Wikipedia, social media, tech/code platforms, etc.); categorization details appear in \autoref{app:citation-features}. \autoref{fig:citation-control} (Left) shows source category coefficient estimates with 95\% confidence intervals; we also control for citation counts to account for the bias shown earlier.
 Citing tech-related platforms (e.g., Stack Overflow), community platforms (e.g., Substack), and social media (e.g., TikTok) are positively associated with user preferences with fitted coefficients equal to $\beta_{\text{tech}} = 0.073$, $\beta_{\text{community}} = 0.061$, and $\beta_{\text{social}} = 0.057$, respectively.
 Surprisingly, citing Wikipedia is negatively correlated with user preferences ($\beta_{\text{wiki}} = -0.071$).
 To interpret the latter result, we inspect rejected model responses citing Wikipedia and identify two potential explanations: (1) Wikipedia articles are often very lengthy and broad, not directly relevant to a user's question, and (2) citing Wikipedia is not preferred for queries requiring real-time information.
-A qualitative example is shown in \autoref{fig:examples-1} (Right).
+A qualitative example appears in \autoref{fig:examples-1} (Right).